 Do you have a wiggly reader who just needs to move?
 I do.
 My oldest daughter.
 Which means that sitting still while reading (or playing games or eating dinner) can be almost impossible.

 Normally sitting is part of reading.
 Right?
 But I wonder how to add movement to reading.
 Does it really have to be done while sitting still?

-If our kids need to move and that movement helps their focus and concentration, then can we incorporate sitting and moving?
+If our kids need to move and that movement helps their focus and concentration, then can we incorporate sitting and moving with reading?

 Ideas to Help Your Wiggly Reader Who Can’t Sit Still

 We used these exact cushion seats for YEARS — for both my kids, even my not-ADHD child.
 It helps kids who like to move constantly but need to be seated in a chair.
 Besides being great for the wiggles, I like that it helps kids learn to balance.